jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

   body: "<p><strong>The General Dentist is trained to prevent, diagnose and treat
     common problems of the general public</strong>.
-If you require a ROUTINE CHECK or Basic Dentistry such as caries removal, cleaning, prophylaxis or oral prosthesis without aesthetic, functional or periodontal compromise, a general practice professional can provide an excellent service.
+If you require a ROUTINE CHECK or Basic Dentistry such as caries removal, cleaning, prophylaxis or oral prosthesis without aesthetic, functional or periodontal compromise; a general practice professional can provide an excellent service.
 However, because the different areas of Dentistry have become increasingly complex and highly technified, <strong>there are numerous cases that require the intervention of professionals with long and intensive training